 Skipping ahead along the timeline of history, the evolution of secular American society, fueled by individualism and class distinctions, has now accelerated our move toward the politicization and socialization of law.
 Indeed the application of legislative enactments is viewed and interpreted through the lens of populism.

-Courts are made up of a collection of mere men (anthropologically speaking) and as such, they are subject to the powerful sway and temptation of their own roots, ideals, values and experiences, including compelling arguments for contemporary mores.
+Courts are made up of a collection of mere men (anthropologically speaking) and as such, they are subject to the powerful sway and temptation of their own roots, individual ideals, group values, and life experiences, including compelling arguments for contemporary mores.